517: No Such Thing As Julius Caesar's Dad Jokes

 Okay.
 Because I didn't know about him anyway.

+He's a person.
 He's Alexander Graham Bell's brother.
-Stop it.

 Really?

-Also a phonograph pioneer.
+Also, a phonograph pioneer.
 Chichester Bell.

 What a name.
 He invented the earliest voicemail.